craftsangjae/recommender-system-dojo/README.md

 ### Objective

 Code Kata is defined as an **exercise** in programming which helps hone our skill through **practice and repetition**.
-In machine learning programming, Code Kata for implementing **ML algorithms** is very important, becuase we can realize the details ( such as Data Sampling, Weight initialization, various Training Strategy ...) while implementing the algorithm.
+In machine learning programming, Code Kata for implementing **ML algorithms** is very important, becuase we can realize the details ( such as Data Sampling, Weight initialization, various training strategy ...) while implementing the algorithm.

 I implement various algorithms that make up the recommendation system and organize them into scripts.